material-components/material-components-web-react/packages/ripple/README.md

 ### Ripple surface and ripple activator

-You may want to apply the visual treatment (CSS classes and styles) of a ripple surface on one element, but have its activation rely on a different element.
-For example, this occurs when you want to put a ripple on a `<div>` which is activated by an inner `<input>`.
+You may want to apply the visual treatment (CSS classes and styles) for a ripple surface on one element, but have its activation rely on a different element.
+For example, putting a ripple on a `<div>` which will be activated by focusing on a child `<input>` element.
 We call the visual element the "ripple surface" and the activating element the "ripple activator".

-The `initRipple` prop takes in an extra `activator` parameter in the case that the ripple activator differs from the ripple surface.
+The `initRipple` callback prop will take in an extra `activator` argument for the case where the ripple activator differs from the ripple surface.
+If the `activator` argument is not provided, the ripple surface will also serve as the ripple activator.

 ```js
 import withRipple from '@material/react-ripple';